awesome-webextension/neutrino-webextension/README.md

 - Livereload assets are added to web accessible resources.
 - Background page becomes persistent.

+Live reloading is not compatible with Manifest v3.

 ## Caveats

 If you don't use dynamic import skip this section.